tredford1412/cse15l-lab-reports/labreport4.md

 ![image](lr4pic8.png)

 ___

+**Step 6: Commit and push the resulting change to my Github account**

 In this step, I initiated the staging process by typing `git add .` and pressing `<enter>`, which stages all modified or newly added files for the upcoming commit in the current branch.
 Following that, I entered `git commit -m "bug fixed"` and pressed `<enter>` to commit the changes to the main branch of my forked repository with a concise message provided after the `-m` option.